A Short Story About Violence

 En Face.

-He pulls out a gun and all of a sudden his face is covered by a mask and his voice is like a hiss and my breath goes out of my chest and I think not all cool this is not the beau I would curtsy for, and this is not what was supposed to happen today, I have a test tomorrow, I have to study, I have to rake leaves, I have to…
+I open the register.
+He pulls out a gun and suddenly his face is covered by a mask and his voice is like a hiss and my breath goes out of my chest and I think not cool at all, not nonchalant, this is not the beau I would curtsy for and this is not what was supposed to happen today.
+I have a test tomorrow, I have to study, I have to rake leaves, I have to…

 Pas Jeté.